aneeshaAI/DisttibutedSystemProjects/README.md

 # 4. Asynchronous System Project – "Chat Without Guarantees"
 - Concept: No assumptions about message delivery time — messages can be delayed or arrive out of order.
 - Idea: A chat simulator where messages from users may arrive in random order and with random delays.

+# 5. Stateless System Project – "Currency Converter API"
+Concept:
+- Stateless system doesn’t remember previous requests.
+- Each request is independent and carries all necessary data.

+Idea:A simple Flask API that converts currency without storing anything between calls.